-The project even boats two center spaces in each building with atria that grow wider as they rise higher – a ‘Guggenheim effect.’
+The project even boats two center spaces in each building with atria that grow wider as they rise higher - a 'Guggenheim effect.'
 The dome linking the two dominant buildings iconically houses the Board of Supervisors of Marin County and the Public Library.
-One of the wings housed the courtrooms, which became an example for courthouses across the country to learn from, while the other wing was home to the administration where each room received light from at least one source of light, often from two, combining the exterior windows and the skylight of the central mall.
+One of the wings houses the unique curved courtrooms, which became an example for courthouses across the country, while the other wing is home to the administration offices; each room receives light from at least one source of light, often from both the exterior windows and the skylight of the central mall.

-Other structures include the relatively small Post Office Building and the Radio Tower which shelters communication systems belonging to the local radio channel.
+Other structures include the relatively small Post Office Building and the Civic Center Spire, which today serves as an elaborate exhaust vent for the heating/ventilating system of the Civic Center.
 The project initially included a prison inside the Justice Hall, however its increased population forced relocation and one was built based on the design concept of Aaron Greene, preserving the connection to the justice hall through an underground tunnel.